FAQs

 What specifically do you edit in a manuscript?

-It varies, depending on the text I am editing, but like most copyeditors, I edit a list of common items.
+It varies and depends on the text I am editing, but like most copyeditors, I edit a list of common items.

 Click on this link to find details about what I commonly edit in a text.

-What is your editing process and overarching goal?
+What is your editing process and primary goal?

 I read most manuscripts twice.
 The first reading is slow and methodical, whereas the second reading is quicker with the aim of checking items I may have missed or not understood on the first pass.
-My overarching goal is to preserve the author's vision, voice, and message, changing as little of the text as possible, but I counterbalance this by considering the manuscript from the reader's perspective.
-I also advocate for the reader.
-In other words, as I read a manuscript, I consider if a reader will perceive the text as clear, concise, coherent, consistent, and compelling.
+My primary goal is to preserve the author's vision, voice, and message, changing as little of the text as possible, but I counterbalance this by also considering the manuscript from the reader's perspective.
+As I read a manuscript, I consider if a reader will perceive the text as clear, concise, coherent, consistent, and compelling.
 If not, I revise accordingly, typically with the goal of aligning the manuscript with an industry-standard style manual.
 Click on this link for a list of the style guides I can apply to your manuscripts.

-Do you do proofreading, line editing? copyediting? substantive editing? developmental editing?
+Do you do proofreading, copyediting? substantive editing? developmental editing?

 Who uses your editing service?